luismts/100-days-of-blockchain-code/README.md

   **Today's Progress**: Tried setting up EOS developer environment.

   **Thoughts**: Today I learned about docker because the EOS documentation says that this is the quickest way to set up the development environment.
-The docker image is now successfully installed but I still can't execute commands like 'nodeos', 'cleos', and 'keosd'
+The docker image is now successfully installed but I still can't execute commands like `nodeos`, `cleos`, and `keosd`.

   **Reference(s)**:
   * [EOS Quickstart](https://developers.eos.io/eosio-nodeos/docs/docker-quickstart)